DesignInformaticsLab/DesignInformaticsLab.github.io/gear_design_assignment.md

 # Step 1 — Single-stage spur gear and pinion design

 ## Goal
-Design one **spur gear–pinion pair** that meets a required speed reduction and transmits the required power and torque safely.
+Design one **spur gear–pinion pair** that meets a required speed reduction, transmits the required power and torque safely, and has the smallest packaging size.

 ## What the spreadsheet must accept as user inputs
 At minimum, include these inputs on a sheet called **Inputs**: